vertica/Vertica-Extension-Packages/email_package/README.txt

 subject - 	   The subject of the email. boolean - 	   A varchar indicating if the fourth argument is a file name,
 	  	   or an inline message.
 'True' or '1' indicates a text file name.
-Anything else is false, indicating an inline message. message/filename - The inline message or the name of the file to be included in the body of the email.
+'False' or '0' is false, indicating an inline message. message/filename - The inline message or the name of the file to be included in the body of the email.